arnaucube/go-snark-study/README.md

 ```

 ## Bn128
-Implementation of the bn128 pairing.
+Implementation of the bn128 pairing in Go.

 Implementation followng the information and the implementations from: